 In Microsoft Windows, the menu bar is beneath the title bar.
 The menu bar in Windows may be accessed via keyboard shortcuts.
-Pressing the Alt key and the menu-specific hotkey (which appears as an underlined letter in the menu) will activate that menu choice.
+Pressing the Alt and the menu-specific hotkey (which appears as an underlined letter in the menu) activates that menu choice.
 Below is a diagram of a Windows file menu with a description of each part of the menu.